Most valuable customers: The Importance of valuable customers

 Many businesses use the practice of retaining valuable customers in order to increase financial performance as well as their customer base.
 The research done by Gartner shows that the 80% of company's profit come from 20% of existing (loyal) customers.
-This happens because the customers are inclined to come back for company's product/service if they had a good experience with them before.
-Also if the customers were rewarded with discounts for a long-term relationship with a company, they are willing to buy more of company's products/services.
+This happens because the customers are inclined to come back for a company's product/service if they had a good experience with them before.
+Also, if the customers were rewarded with discounts for a long-term relationship with a company, they are willing to buy more of the company's products/services.

 Valuable customers is also a good marketing aspect for the company.
 Customers that are staying with a company for long terms are more inclined to share their experience of a business, with their friends, which will work better than expensive advertising because people tend to be more affected by people they are familiar with.
-This marketing move will strengthen you brand in the minds of people who are unfamiliar with it.
+This marketing move will strengthen your brand in the minds of people who are unfamiliar with it.

 Regular loyal customers can be the key to success aspect in the highly competitive market.
 If the company builds a strong brand image, which helps to retain valuable customers, then it can make it resistant to competitive forces.